zelikos/davincibox/README.md

 The suffix at the end is for the `add-davinci-launcher` script.
 If omitted, setup will still run, but adding the launcher to your application menu won't work.

 You can still run `add-davinci-launcher` separately, as either `add-davinci-launcher distrobox` or `add-davinci-launcher toolbox`, depending on what you're using.

+After installation completes, you can remove the `squashfs-root` directory.

 ## Upgrading